MicrosoftDocs/sql-docs/docs/sql-server/end-of-support/sql-server-extended-security-updates.md

     |Server3\SQL2012|2012|Enterprise|12|Physical Server|
     |Server4\SQL2012|2012|Developer|8|Physical Server|

 1. Create the first **Azure Arc** service in one region, and then bulk register one of the csv files to it.
-For example, create the first **Azure Arc** service in the **West US** region, and bulk register your SQL Servers using the `upload1.csv file`.
+For example, create the first **Azure Arc** service in the **West US** region, and bulk register your SQL Servers using the `upload1.csv` file.
 1. Create the second **Azure Arc** service in the second region, and then bulk register the other csv file to it.
 For example, create the second **Azure Arc** service in the **East US** region, and bulk register your SQL Servers using the `upload2.csv` file.

 Once your data has been registered with the two different **Azure Arc** resources, you will be able to download security updates from either region, based on service availability.